 Professors Adriana Wilner and Mario Aquino Alves of FGV-EAESP, and Tania Christopoulos of USP-EACH investigate the role of coffee corners as places for employees to express their emotions and the implications of their migration online.

-By CoBS Editor Nicolas Desarnauts, from the paper The Online Unmanaged Organization: Control and Resistance in a Space with Blurred Boundaries by Wilner, A., Christopoulos, T.P. & Alves, M.A.
+By CoBS Editor Nicolas Desarnauts.
+Related research: The Online Unmanaged Organization: Control and Resistance in a Space with Blurred Boundaries by Wilner, A., Christopoulos, T.P. & Alves, M.A.
 J Bus Ethics (2017) 141: 677.

 From Ottoman coffeehouses to office coffee corners, Man’s favourite caffeinated beverage has been at the centre of social discussion and political resistance since its popularization.
 Employees in organisations around the world meet for coffee in corners of production plants, business offices, and stores to freely express themselves and vent their feelings.
 For people with emotionally laborious jobs—such as flight attendants who must remain calm while handling enraged passengers—these “unmanaged” spaces allow the release of suppressed emotions and help avoid burnout.
 However, with the rise of social media, employees are increasingly expressing their “inappropriate emotions” online.
 For employers, the migration of this emotional “resistance” from private office coffee corners to public social media is problematic.
 In a recent paper, Professors Mario Aquino Alves and Adriana Wilner of the Fundação Getúlio Vargas (FGV) – with the collaboration of Professor Tania Christopoulos of USP-EACH – examine the implications of this transition for both employers and employees.